 “They go to the lovely home of a Mr. so and so and stay a long time.”

 “Sometimes, Marie Oge takes the ferry to San Francisco where Truxtun lifts her onto the dock and escorts her to the finest hotels.”

-My friend strokes my hair as I cry.
+My friend stroked my hair as I cried.

 “I doubt Marie would receive us.”

 “From a distance, then.”

 In my friend’s carriage, guided by her coachman, we pulled under trees about fifty yards from the Oge mansion.
 We talked and waited until my friend said, “We really ought to go.”

 Eventually, the front door opened and a woman I knew was Marie Oge emerged in long dress and descended stairs from her porch.
 She had almond eyes and luminous hair thick and light brown.
 I stepped from the carriage and ran right at her, shouting, “You’re a trollop.”

 “Who do you think?”